Paul Legault is a New York-based writer. Projects include books, screenplays, translations, exhibitions, and publishing.

 ALSO IN PRINT ↝ "The Sky That Isn't" translation in To look at the sea is to become what one is: An Etel Adnan Reader for Nightboat Books ↝ "What the Translator Has to Do" in Corrected Slogans: Reading and Writing Conceptualism for Triple Canopy ↝ "[not from] [not a] [not the place where they leave them alone]" in The Animated Reader: Poetry of Surround Audience for the New Museum

-Currently, he is a poetry editor at Fence.
-With Sharmila Cohen, Paul is also the co-founder of Telephone Books and co-editor of The Sonnets: Translating and Rewriting Shakespeare published by Nightboat Books.
+Previously, he was a poetry editor at Fence.
+With Sharmila Cohen and Lauren Hunter, Paul co-edits Telephone and is co-editor of The Sonnets: Translating and Rewriting Shakespeare published by Nightboat Books.

 As a periodical, Telephone presents a new foreign poet in each issue, with multiple translators ↝ Excerpts from its first issue, featuring the German poet Uljana Wolf, were reprinted in Harper’sTelephone #3 functioned as the catalog, printed with Ugly Duckling Presse, for Telefone Sem Fio, a show presented with the EFA Project Space, featuring the work of Brazilian concrete poet Augusto de Campos.